zgagnon/routematching/readme.md

 ```

 This will create jar files for the verify1 and verify2 projects in the respective target directories.
 For convenience
-I have pre-packaged the jars and included shell scripts which will launch them, verify1.sh and verify2.sh

 ## Implementation
 The files are parsed by task-specific structures: `PackageItinerary` and `Schedule` - each is provided with a generic